googleads/google-ads-php/examples/LaravelSampleApp/README.md

 1. You'll get a **google-ads-php** directory that contains this sample application.
 Navigate to it by running `cd google-ads-php/examples/LaravelSampleApp/`.
-1. Run `composer install` or `composer update` at the command prompt.
-This will install all dependencies needed for running this application.
+1. Run `composer update` at the command prompt.
+This will install all the latest dependencies needed for running this application.
     **WARNING**: Make sure you are in the directory of this sample application.
     If you run those commands from the root directory of this library, it will install dependencies for the library instead.